grafana/loki/docs/api.md

 - `start`: The start time for the query as a nanosecond Unix epoch.
 Defaults to 6 hours ago.
 - `end`: The start time for the query as a nanosecond Unix epoch.
 Defaults to now.

+In microservices mode, `/loki/api/v1/label` is exposed by the querier.

 Response:

 ```